actris-cloudnet/cloudnetpy/docs/source/guide.rst

 .. note::

-   Cloudnetpy performs high-level, sophisticated scientific processing.
-Most of the Cloudnetpy's low-level functions are unit tested, but it is notoriously difficult to write unambiguous tests for all high-level API calls (yet we *have* included at least rough tests for these).
-How well our classification scheme works with all possible instrument combinations?
-Or how accurate is our retrieved ice water content compared to the reality?
-These kind of questions can be finally answered only through rigorous scientific validation.
+   Cloudnetpy performs relatively complicated scientific processing, converting noisy measurement data into higher level products.
+Most of the Cloudnetpy's low-level functions are unit tested, but it is difficult to write unambiguous tests for the high-level API calls.
+   However, the quality of the processed files can be at least roughly checked using CloudnetPy's quality control functions.

 Coding guidelines